-Here are some helpful hardwood flooring tips for maintaining your floors in the New Bedford, MA area:
+Here are some helpful hardwood flooring tips for maintaining your floors in the New Bedford & Fall River, MA area:

 Get in touch with M.S.
 Hardwood Floors today for more hardwood flooring tips.

-We’re based in New Bedford, MA, and we serve surrounding areas of Southeastern Massachusetts and all of Rhode Island.
+We’re based in New Bedford & Fall River, MA, and we serve surrounding areas of Southeastern Massachusetts and all of Rhode Island.

 Floor maintenance is very important to protecting your investment on your freshly refinished floors.
 It’s very important to clean and protect your floor correctly to avoid the costly and inconvenient process of refinishing your floors over and over again.